weaviate-tutorials/weaviate-backup/README.md

 ```

 Weaviate remains available for read and write operations while backup operations are ongoing.
 And you can poll the endpoint to check its status, without worrying about any potential downtime.

+Check out `scripts/3a_check_backup_status.sh' and 'scripts/4b_check_restore_status.sh` for examples of how to query W1 for the backup status, or W2 for restore status respectively.

 ## Wrap-up
 That's it for our quick overview of the new backup feature available in Weaviate.
 We are excited for this feature as as it will make it easier and faster for you to back up your data which will in turn help to make your application more robust.